eatnana/The-Nyctocosm-mod/README.md

 # The-Nyctocosm-mod
-Okay, here's the translation of the provided text into English:

 This mod is a conversion of the "The Nyctocosm" datapack, originally created by Flubberschnub, with additional language translations.
 This mod has been authorized by the original author.
 Mod version created by: eatnana.